 WP3: Clinical trials

-Work package 3 in VR8 is the two clinical studies that together investigate the usefulness and treatment effect of the VR8 system.
+Work package 3 in VR8 is the two clinical trials that together investigate the usefulness and treatment effect of the VR8 system.

 3.1.
 Feasibility study